Jesus/jesus.github.io/_posts/2017-11-09-symbol-to-proc-operator.md

 # => ["A", "B", "C"]
 ```

-Notice that we haven't used the operator to build the *proc*, but to build the
+Notice that we haven't used the operator to build the proc, but to build the
 block.

-## Receiving a block as a proc (block to proc)
+## Using it at method definition (block to proc)

 Just for completeness, I'll mention that the same operator can be used in a
 different context to convert a block to a proc.